 The ideal number of female guppies together depends on the tank size.
 Generally, it is best to keep four or more females in a 10-gallon tank so that they have room to swim and explore without feeling threatened.

 Additionally, adding two males can help reduce stress among the females.
-Keeping only two female guppies together can create competition for food and territory, making them more aggressive with each other.
+Keeping only two types of female guppies together can create competition for food and territory, making them more aggressive with each other.

 Can You Keep Different Types of Male Guppies Together?